hashicorp/design-system/website/docs/patterns/disabled-patterns/partials/guidelines/guidelines.md

 When the page has space to showcase an upgradable feature, use it to explain how that feature can be a net positive to the user upon upgrading, and provide a CTA as a path forward.

-In this example, "Terraform Health" is a an upgradable feature and is contextually relevant in the workspace.
+In this example, "Terraform Health" is an upgradable feature and is contextually relevant in the workspace.
 The UI has space to entice the user by explaining a bit of what this service can do for them.

 ![Screen shot of Terraform workspace highlighting Terraform Health on the side bar below information.](/assets/patterns/disabled-patterns/upgrade-inline-example.png)